shivanshugupta7/Ecommerce-Website-Using-Nodejs-MongoDB/README.md

 # Ecommerce-Website-Using-Nodejs-MongoDB
-This is a ecommerce webiste made using nodejs and mongodb atlas .
+This is a ecommerce website made using nodejs and mongodb atlas .
 Admin can add/delete any product .
 Users can view categories wise products.
 Product can decreased when someone buy it by using their paypal account( sandbox paypal used for testing only) .
 Please change the username and password in all models by your username and password .